settnaing199/npm-package-test/README.md

     - Keep note of the redis port.
 Default port is `6379`

 ### 2. Installing Atlantis-Cache
-Install atlantis-cache as an npm module and save it to your package.json as a dependency.
+Install Atlantis-Cache as an npm module and save it to your package.json as a dependency.

 `npm i atlantis-cache`